 This is them trying to craft a new story.

-It's the same thing that people did, the white nationalist folks and the alt-right did, in the aftermath of the Unite the Right rally, with the narrative and talking point that Heather Heyer had a heart attack.
+It's the same thing that people did, the white nationalist folks and the alt-right did in the aftermath of the Unite the Right rally with the narrative and talking point that Heather Heyer had a heart attack.

-Or at least we have to get that same kind of footage so that our organization, the money and the donations and everything, pulls in to support our cause.
+Or at least we have to get that same kind of footage so that our organization, the money and the donations and everything pulls in to support our cause.

-So, we close out this 30th special episode with, you know, Alex is just like, he's getting to a point now where it's, like, we keep saying and have been saying for a while that it's like, he just wants Trump to become a dictator and will accept whatever.
+So we close out this 30th special episode with, you know, Alex is just like, he's getting to a point now where it's like we keep saying and have been saying for a while that it's like he just wants Trump to become a dictator and will accept whatever.

-And now he's sort of making peace with that and he's sort of being a bit more open and upfront about it.
+And he's sort of being a bit more open and upfront about it.

-And this is where it really started to feel a lot like going back and looking at the Boston bombing one, period, where in the immediate aftermath of things happening, Alex would just throw whatever at the wall.
+And this is where it really started to feel a lot like going back and looking at the Boston bombing period, where in the immediate aftermath of things happening, Alex would just throw whatever at the wall.

 And it really feels like on Sunday, that's what he's trying to do.

-Launch in as many directions as possible.
+He's trying to launch in as many directions as possible.

 And granted, I think that started earlier, too, with his maybe there was a cop gang kind of thing.